IDevFrye/Beta-Frontend-Test-Platform/README.md

-A platform for checking test tasks in 1C for a customer from BIO Technologies.
+A platform for checking test tasks in 1C for a customer from BIA Technologies.
 In this repository, a beta version of the web application is being developed for subsequent operation in the release instance.

 <b>The Development team:</b>
 <ul>